Teja445/Assignment3/README.md

     nginx -->|/api/* requests| api
     api -->|DB queries| postgres
 ```

-* DB configuration is to be provided to backend server through env variable

 #### Optional Tasks
 * Access Logs from Nginx, Error logs of MySQL and console log of backend to be streamed to CloudWatch